miptleha/webpack-steps/steps/01/README.md

 yarn run build:prod
 ```

-You can open the created html from `dist` folder in the browser and make sure that this is [index.html](src/index.html) to which the bundled js is connected.
+You can open the created html from `dist` folder in the browser and make sure that this is [index.html](src/index.html) to which the bundled js is connected ('hello' message in console).

 [Project source code](./)